Mehmet Güney

-Mehmet Güney (born 3 May 1936 in Siirt, Turkey) is an international judge and a Turkish diplomat.
+Mehmet Güney (3 May 1936 – 24 April 2024) was an international judge and a Turkish diplomat.

 Biography

 Education

 Between 1954 and 1959, Mehmet Güney studied at the faculty of political science, then at the law faculty, of the Ankara University.
 He graduated from the Institute of Public Administration, and from the Nancy-Université in France.

 International career

 In 1970, Güney participated to the first special session of the Commission on Narcotic Drugs, and to the 28th Human rights commission in 1971.

 Personal life

-Mehmet Güney is married and has three children.
+Mehmet Güney was married and has three children.